 Action by the Indiana General Assembly, particularly our Marion County lawmakers, to enact legislation to change the statutory standards for the use of deadly force by law enforcement;

-Action by the Indianapolis City-County Council to begin reviewing lethal force uses, procedures, and practices to include pubic comments, expert testimony from professionals, and examination of other cities' and municipalities' best practices.
+Action by the Indianapolis City-County Council to begin reviewing lethal force uses, procedures, and practices to include public comments, expert testimony from professionals, and examination of other cities' and municipalities' best practices.

 The NAACP believes that with full transparency, a commitment to due process, and coming to the table with proactive solutions, Indianapolis can learn from this tragedy and become a national model for successful interactions between law enforcement and the community it protects.